-Though common across most of southern Africa, they are considered near-endemic.
-An endemic species is found only in southern Africa, and nowhere else in the world; a near-endemic species is almost confined to southern Africa, with a few populations along or just outside of border lines.
+Though common across most of southern Africa, they are considered near-endemic to this region.
 The Cape Sparrow occurs sparsely in parts of Botswana and southern Zimbabwe, as well as the southwest of Angola.

 Though sparrow behaviour and interactions are fascinating to explore, we will limit our scope to behaviours which are relevant to finding or identifying Cape Sparrows.

 Cape Sparrows are gregarious, meaning that they are usually in pairs or groups.

 They often perch conspicuously on top of things—fence posts, bushes, trees, or rooftops.
 On the ground, rather than walking, they commonly use a “hopping” gait characteristic of many sparrows.

 Cape Sparrows usually nest in colonies, with males and females working together to build messy, globe-shaped nests lined with feathers.
 Nest colonies are common in bushes and trees (often acacias), and within urban environments, individual nests may be built on infrastructure such as fence posts and gables.